rollbar/rollbar-vercel/README.md

 To get your Rollbar client token:
 1. Log in to [Rollbar](https://rollbar.com)
-2. Navigate to Settings → Project Access Tokens
+2. Navigate to Project Settings → Project Name -> Project Access Tokens
 3. Find or create a token with `post_client_item` scope
-4. Copy the token value
+4. Copy the token value and add it to you .env file

 ### 3. Run the Development Server